williamhogman/blog/posts/Push-down-automations-in-rust.md

 matching finite state machine.
 What regular expressions [famously](https://stackoverflow.com/a/1732454) cannot do is parse HTML.
 In a strict regular expression environment we cannot express with any sort of nesting.
-When we add a stack, as is the case with push-down automations, we suddenly can.
+When we add a stack, as is the case with push-down automatons, we suddenly can.

 At this point regular expressions and finite state machines are nearly ubiquitous in modern programming languages.
 So in order to experiment with them we need